12 Offbeat Things to Do in Vientiane, Laos

 This reportedly first-rate facility is straightforward to get to on your own steam offers a sizable menu of firearms from around the world from which to choose (apparently if you speak Chinese, Korean, or Lao and come bearing loads of cash, the menu suddenly grows exponentially).

-At roughly US$1.00 per bullet, it isn’t exactly one of the cheapest things to do in Vientiane (particularly if you choose something of a rapid-fire variety), but crowds pale in comparison to the likes of Cu Chi in Vietnam, and 5 April offers firearms you simply won’t find [legally] anywhere else.
+At roughly US$1.00 per bullet, it isn’t exactly one of the cheapest activities in Vientiane (particularly if you choose something of a rapid-fire variety), but crowds pale in comparison to the likes of Cu Chi in Vietnam, and 5 April offers firearms you simply won’t find [legally] anywhere else.

 satellite image